 View more photos on our Google+ Photo Album!

-Newspapers across the state of Illinois have printed or posted news articles with information about the student/teacher teams that participated in the TECH 2016 and previous TECH 20XX events.
-Here are brief summaries of the articles with links to the full articles on the newspaper web sites:
+Newspapers across the state of Illinois have printed or posted news articles with information about the student/teacher teams that participated in the TECH 2017 and previous TECH 20XX events.
+Here are brief summaries of the articles with links to the full articles on the newspaper websites:

-- North Elementary School 5th-graders to present at Springfield tech event
+- T.F.
+North group to present at state tech conference

 Each year, we hear back from participants who tell us how much they enjoyed the experience in Springfield.
 Here are a few testimonials from participants from past events: